 Quality Care for Children Overview

-For nearly 40 years, Quality Care for Children's mission has been to ensure Georgia’s infants and young children reach their full potential by helping:
+For 40 years, Quality Care for Children's mission has been to ensure Georgia’s infants and young children reach their full potential by helping:

 child care programs provide nutritious meals and educational care to young children so they are ready for success in school; and